Thank you for your proposals. We look forward to reviewing the outstanding content that has been submitted for our 2016 events.

 Browsers supported are Internet Explorer 8 and 9, Firefox 17 and higher, Chrome 29.x, and Safari 5.1.

 An Oracle.com user account is required to submit a proposal.
-If you do not have an account already, you will be prompted to create one before submitting.
-Once you create your account, you will be taken to the login page for the Call for Proposals tool.
+If you do not already have an account, you will be prompted to create one before submitting.
+Once you create your account, you'll be taken to the login page for the Call for Proposals tool.
 If at any time you forget your username and password, simply select the "Retrieve/Forgot Password or Username" option.

 Title*: Maximum character limit is 80 characters, including spaces (approximately 12 to 17 words)